 The office will always gladly cooperate with parents or guardians to get messages to students during school hours.
 Messages will be written down and delivered to the student or the student's teacher.
-Because of their disruptive potential, cell phones are banned from the school building during normal academic hours.
-Phones will be confiscated if brought into the school during the hours that classes are in session.
+Because of their disruptive potential, cell phones and electronic devices such as watches must be kept in the students backpack during normal academic hours.
+Phones and electronic devices will be confiscated if a student is using them at any point during the school day.